 Join us at American University.
 July 20 – August 2, 2014!

 Global Scholar is an intensive global leadership program for high school students who are eager to build a more peaceful, just and sustainable world.
-We believe that today’s leaders must possess a firm understanding of global challenges, be confident in their ability to mobilize others, and have the skills and opportunities to make change happen.
-Global Scholar is unique in that it provides all three, in a unique, hands-on, affordable and fun package!
+We empower young leaders who possess a firm understanding of global challenges, are confident in their ability to lead others, and have the skills and vision to make change happen.
+Join us!